Health Professions Job Fair

 After the event:

 - Many recruiters maintain talent pipelines on LinkedIn or through their applicant tracking system.
-If relevant, make sure both are up to date and connect with those recruiters as they allow.
+If relevant, ensure both are up to date and connect with those recruiters as they allow.